Kaymbu-Inc/frontend-code-test/README.md

 | isFolder  | Boolean | If true, means Tag is a Folder of Tags.                                                                         |
 | parent    | String  | If null, means Tag or Folder is at 'Root Level'.
 If present, identifies the id of the direct parent of the tag or folder. |
 | ancestors | Array   | List of direct ancestors (including Parent)                                                                     |

 ### Deliverables

-Once completed, generate a ZIP archive of your project (excluding `node_modules/`) and send the packaged contents to `engineering@kaymbu.com` -- And our team will review and get back to you regarding next steps!
+Once completed, generate a ZIP archive of your project (excluding `node_modules/`) and send the packaged contents to `engineering@kaymbu.com`.
+Please exclude `node_modules` but include the Git history in the ZIP file.
+Our team will review and get back to you regarding next steps!